jason4tw/SCCMdocs/sccm/core/servers/manage/configuring-reporting.md

     -   **Reporting Services Point Account**: Click **Set**, and then select an account to use when SQL Server Reporting Services on the reporting services point connects to the Configuration Manager site database to retrieve the data that are displayed in a report.
 Select **Existing account** to specify a Windows user account that has previously been configured as a Configuration Manager account, or select **New account** to specify a Windows user account that is not currently configured as a Configuration Manager account.
 Configuration Manager automatically grants the specified user access to the site database.
 The user is displayed in the **Accounts** subfolder of the **Security** node in the **Administration** workspace with the **ConfigMgr Reporting Services Point** account name.

-         The account that runs Reporting Services must belong to the domain local security group **Windows Authorization Access Group**, and have the **Read tokenGroupsGlobalAndUniversal** permission set to **Allow**.
+         The account that runs Reporting Services must belong to the domain local security group **Windows Authorization Access Group**.
+Adding an account to this group grants it the **Read tokenGroupsGlobalAndUniversal** permission on all users and computers in the domain.
+For more information on this built-in Active Directory group and its purpose please see https://support.microsoft.com/en-us/kb/331951.
+Without this permission, Role Based Administration for reports will not work properly.

          The specified Windows user account and password are encrypted and stored in the Reporting Services database.
 Reporting Services retrieves the data for reports from the site database by using this account and password.